Fundamental plot development

-The four C’s of writing
+The four C’s of storytelling

 Now let’s take that same couple.
 He tells her he has to work late that night, but he arrives home in the wee hours of the morning.
-She can smell another woman’s perfume on his clothing.
-She sees lipstick on his collar.
-Guess what’s coming next?
+She smells another woman’s perfume on his clothing and sees lipstick on his collar.
+Care to guess what’s coming next?
 So, which story would make the most compelling reading?
-Plotlines revolve around conflict, and how the characters react to it.
+The one about the perfect couple whose lives never go wrong?
+Or the one where the husband is about to get his butt kicked?
+Again, the plotline revolves around conflict, and how the characters react to it.